 The 12-button keypad operation is described in Appendix B. Although there are many fast ways to change bands and there is front panel access to the CW buffers and memories, some like to go from band to band with a single button push or access memories and CW buffers more easily.
 This keypad is easy to make yourself, or you can buy the one made by Yaesu.
 The functionality of the buttons is not identical to that of Yaesu rigs though, so you may want to remove the overlay and make your own.
-We plan to offer one eventually.
+The DZKit Sedona has a compatible keypad built in.